Mississippi Payroll Services

 There is no state-mandated minimum wage law in Mississippi.
 Employers in Mississippi subject to the Fair Labor Standards Act follow the federal minimum wage standard of $7.25 per hour.

-There is no state-mandated overtime law in Mississippi.
-Employers in Mississippi covered by the Fair Labor Standards Act (FLSA) follow the federal overtime rules which require employers to pay non-exempt employees time and one-half the employee’s regular rate of pay for hours worked in excess of 40 hours per workweek.
+There is no state-mandated overtime law in Mississippi for private employers.
+Employers in Mississippi covered by the Fair Labor Standards Act (FLSA) should follow the federal overtime rules which require employers to pay non-exempt employees time and one-half the employee’s regular rate of pay for hours worked in excess of 40 hours per workweek.

 Taxable Wage Base ($000s): 14,000